Emmotes/ic_spoilers/docs/bbeg.md

 <br />

 ![Powergaming Icon](images/bbeg/icon_powergaming.png) **Powergaming** (Level: 150)
-> BBEGEvil Overlord by 200% for each Evil Champion in the formation, stacking multiplicatively and applied multiplicatively.
+> BBEG increases the damage bonus of Evil Overlord by 200% for each Evil Champion in the formation, stacking multiplicatively and applied multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>